timmysiauw/dd-modemap/README.md

 modemap.plot.any(m, content, row_to_elem)
 ```

+The resulting plot will show a heavy green line between the start and end points of 200 deliveries.

 ### Radius Functions
 Radius functions let you dynamically control the radius of points in the `modemap.plot.pts` function.
 The signature of a radius function is `function(row)` and returns the size of the point to be plotted in pixels.